rayyan35p/tp/docs/UserGuide.md

 * While commands to exit TaskHub or open the help window can be entered as a command, this is a beginner-friendly alternative for newer users who might not be so familiar with the commands.

 #### Help:
-Upon clicking help on the menu bar as shown below,
+Upon clicking help on the menu bar as shown below or by using the shortcut `F1`,

 ![circled_help_gui](images/circledHelpGui.png)